Initiatives to Strengthen Governance

 Material Relationship Disclosures of Outside Directors and Outside ASB Members

-Outside Director Nana Otsuki is an executive officer at Monex, Inc. Monex has a business relationship involving our affiliate card issuance business, and Monex Group Inc., the parent company of Monex, and the Company are both equity investors in Monex-Saison-Vanguard Investment Partners, Inc. but the sum of annualtransactions is less than 0.1% of annual consolidated transaction value at both companies, so we believe this ensures Ms. Otsuki is sufficiently independent.
+Outside Director Nana Otsuki is an executive officer at Monex, Inc. The Company has a business relationship with Monex involving our affiliate card issuance business.
+Also, the Monex Group Inc., the parent company of Monex, and the Company are both equity investors in Monex-Saison-Vanguard Investment Partners, Inc. However, annual transactions from these relationships amount to less than 0.2% of the consolidated transaction value of each company.
+Ms. Otsuki is also a professor at Graduate School of Management, Nagoya University of Commerce & Business, and a visiting professor at the Faculty of International Politics and Economics, Nishogakusha University.
+Since there is no business relationship between the two universities and the Company, however, we have determined that she is sufficiently independent.
 She has many years of experience as an analyst at domestic and foreign financial institutions and has wideranging knowledge and a wealth of experience in analyzing domestic and overseas financial markets, and based on our judgment that she provides our management team with beneficial advice from an objective and neutral point of view, she was named to our Board as an outside director.
-Ms. Otsuki meets the criteria established by the Tokyo Stock Exchange for an "independent director" and we provided notification to the TSE that she satisfies its criteria.
+Ms. Otsuki meets the criteria established by the Tokyo Stock Exchange for an “independent director” and we provided notification to the TSE that she satisfies its criteria.

 Selection Criteria for Outside Directors

 For the selection of outside directors, the Company has adopted selection criteria in order to ensure valid and appropriate decisionmaking through management supervisory functions.
 Accordingly, the selection criteria for outside directors require candidates to possess either practical experience as a corporate manager, or a record of achievement and expansive knowledge in a specific specialized field.
-Furthermore, for the selection of outside Audit & Supervisory Board members, the Company has adopted selection criteria to ensure sound and transparent management through audits carried out from an impartial and objective perspective.
-Accordingly, the selection criteria for outside Audit & Supervisory Board members require candidates to possess abundant knowledge and experience in a variety of fields.
+Furthermore, for the selection of outside ASB members, the Company has adopted selection criteria to ensure sound and transparent management through audits carried out from an impartial and objective perspective.
+Accordingly, the selection criteria for outside ASB members require candidates to possess abundant knowledge and experience in a variety of fields.

-To ensure objective assessment of the independence of outside directors and outside Audit & Supervisory Board members, we have established “standards for independence of outside directors” based on the criteria regarding independence for “independent directors” established by the Tokyo Stock Exchange.
+To ensure objective assessment of the independence of outside directors and outside ASB members, we have established “standards for independence of outside directors” based on the criteria regarding independence for “independent directors” established by the Tokyo Stock Exchange.

-Summary of Credit Saison’s Standards for Independence for Outside Directors and Outside Audit & Supervisory Board Members
+Summary of the Company’s Standards for Independence for Outside Directors and Outside ASB Members

-- 1.A person who is or was an employee of Credit Saison or its consolidated subsidiaries (heretofore referred to as "the Group")
+- 1.A person who is or was an employee of the Company r its consolidated subsidiaries (heretofore referred to as“ the Group”)